Specialties and Approach

 Why Counseling?

 Counseling can be many things for different people, whether someone is in crisis or seeking to improve their health, relationships, and life overall.
-Many people experience a “straw that breaks the camel back” type of event, and after a long time (sometimes years) of dealing with pain and burdens on their own, they finally feel like they can ask for help.
+Many people experience a “straw that breaks the camel's back” event, and after a long time (sometimes years) of dealing with pain and burdens on their own, they finally feel they can ask for help.
 More people are now realizing they don’t have to be at their breaking point to deserve support, and for them, counseling can be a powerful tool for personal growth.
-Others seek counseling as a prevention resource to take action before situations or their health gets worse.
+Others seek counseling as a preventive resource to take action before situations or their health worsens.

 Specialties